ally` + Custom Errors | 99% | 4 | 0% |

 - Swallowing Errors: Empty

-catchblocks or silent returns hide failures, making production debugging nearly impossible.
-Always log, transform, or re-throw. - Using try/catch for Control Flow: Error handling is for exceptional states, not regular branching.
+- Using try/catch for Control Flow: Error handling is for exceptional states, not regular branching.
 Replace

-try/catchwith validation logic for predictable conditions. - Neglecting
+try/catch with validation logic for predictable conditions.

-finallyfor Resource Cleanup: Forgettingfinallyleads to connection leaks, unclosed file handles, and memory bloat.
-Always pair resource acquisition with deterministic release. - Generic Catch-All Without Type Checking: Catching all errors indiscriminately masks bugs.
-Use
+finally for Resource Cleanup: Forgetting finally leads to connection leaks, unclosed file handles, and memory bloat.
+Always pair resource acquisition with deterministic release.

-instanceofor custom error classes to route expected failures separately from unexpected crashes. - Leaking Sensitive Data in Catch Blocks: Exposing stack traces or internal variables in UI/error responses creates security vulnerabilities.
+- Leaking Sensitive Data in Catch Blocks: Exposing stack traces or internal variables in UI/error responses creates security vulnerabilities.
 Sanitize logs and return generic user-facing messages.

 - Failing to Propagate Errors Appropriately: Catching an error and returning

-undefinedor a fallback value without notifying higher layers breaks contract expectations.
+undefined or a fallback value without notifying higher layers breaks contract expectations.
 Re-throw or wrap errors when upstream handling is required.

 Deliverables